Free shipping on all U.S. orders

-Two well-researched powerhouse ingredients support slow-aging skin and uneven skin texture: copper peptides and retinol [1, 2].
+Two well-researched ingredients support slow-aging skin and uneven skin texture: copper peptides and retinol [1, 2].

 These two compounds have slightly different mechanisms of action.
 Copper peptides are molecules made of proteins and amino acids bound to a copper molecule and focus more on healing, regeneration, and encouraging the skin's structural proteins like collagen and elastin.
 On the other hand, retinol emphasizes skin cell turnover, gene expression modulation, and regulation of sebum production.

-Now, you might be wondering if you can use copper peptides with retinol products, and the short answer is yes.
-When used correctly, this combination can take advantage of the strengths in both compounds to help diminish the appearance of fine lines and even out the skin tone.
+When paired & used correctly, this combination can take advantage of the strengths in both compounds to help diminish the appearance of fine lines and even out the skin tone.

-You can use copper peptide products with a retinol serum or cream in a skincare routine.
+Yes, 100%!
+It is safe & beneficial to use copper peptides with a retinol serum or cream in a skincare routine.

 When introduced correctly and used consistently, both compounds have benefits: retinol accelerates skin cells, and copper peptide supports the skin healing process through collagen production.

-The tricky thing is that retinol can be extremely drying and irritating, especially if you use a more potent form like Retin-A. If your skincare professional prescribes Retin-A or tretinoin, you should consult them for more personalized advice on incorporating them into a routine that will yield the best results for your skincare goals.
+The tricky thing is that retinol can be extremely drying and irritating, especially if you use a more potent form like Retin-A. If your skincare professional prescribes Retin-A or tretinoin, and considering mixing then you should consult them for more personalized advice on incorporating them into a routine that will yield the best results for your skincare goals.

 When Should You Use Peptides and Retinol Together?